TR-Sudo/TR-Sudo/README.md

 Software Development Engineer
 -----------------------------

 Hi, as a recent computer science honors graduate.
 I am excited to continue my career in this field and put my skills and knowledge to use.
 I have always been passionate about using technology to solve problems and make a positive impact in the world.
-Feel free to contact me at t.rashid489@gmail.com or connect with me on LinkedIn through direct messaging.
+Feel free to contact me at t.rashid489@gmail.com.

 * 🌍  I'm based in Greater Toronto Area
 * 🧠  I'm currently working on making a Discord Bot (MyTime), and image recognition application using Tensorflow